ISAE Director and Professor of History at Wheaton College

 Associate Director of the ISAE and Editor of the Evangelical Studies Bulletin

 Larry Eskridge received his B.A. from Trinity College (IL), his M.A. from the University of Maryland-College Park, did doctoral course work at the University of Notre Dame, and earned his Ph.D. from the University of Stirling in Scotland.
-He joined the Institute in the role of Interim Administrator in 1988 and has served as its associate director since 1993.
+He joined the Institute in the role of Interim Administrator in 1988 and served as its associate director from 1993.
 His primary working interest lies in the intersections between 20th-century evangelicalism, mass media, and pop and youth culture(s).

 Dr. Eskridge is the author of a book on the Jesus People movement of the 1960s and 1970s, God’s Forever Family: The Jesus People Movement in America (Oxford University Press, 2013)--Christianity Today magazine named it the best book in history/biography as well as its 2014's "Book of the Year," and the Religion Newswriters' Association selected it as the organization's 2014 non-fiction "Book of the Year."
 Recently he has also written the entry on "North American Evangelicalism" for the World Evangelical Alliance's Handbook of Evangelicals in the 21st Century (Stiller & Hutchinson, editors).
 With Mark Noll, he was co-editor of More Money, More Ministry: Evangelicals and Money in Recent North American History (Eerdmans, 2000).
 Eskridge is also the executive producer of three ISAE project videos including the recently-released, 6-part DVD series entitled People of Faith: Christianity in America (Vision Video, 2012).
 Over the years he has taught courses for Wheaton’s History and Bible/Theology departments, written several articles, contributed to a number of reference works (including the American National Biography, the Biographical Dictionary of Evangelicals, the Encyclopedia of Religious Revivals in America, Contemporary American Religion, and Evangelical Christians and Popular Culture), and served as a resource for scores of print and broadcast media outlets.